carpentries-incubator/managing-computational-projects/episodes/files/01-introduction.md

 ::::::::::::::::::::::::::::::::::::::  discussion

-In what aspects of your projects do you already apply computational and statistical approaches?
+- In what aspects of your projects do you already apply computational and statistical approaches?

-Do you consider data science relevant for your project?
+- Do you consider data science relevant for your project?
 Why/Why not?

+- To what extent do you apply data science practices in your research projects?
+(A) Not yet, (B) Sometimes, (C) In most projects, (D) In every project.

 ::::::::::::::::::::::::::::::::::::::::::::::::::